Medicare Advantage plans in Hawaii offer comprehensive healthcare coverage that includes the same benefits as Original Medicare .

 If you’re currently enrolled in Original Medicare, you’re eligible for Medicare Advantage.

 Medicare Advantage plans offer comprehensive healthcare coverage.
-These plans are an alternative to Original Medicare Part A and Part B. Also called Part C, Medicare Advantage plans provide the same coverage as Original Medicare, along with additional benefits.
+These plans are an alternative to Original Medicare Part A and Part B. Medicare Advantage plans provide the same coverage as Original Medicare and often feature additional benefits.

 Coverage can include: